return42/sphkerneldoc/linux_src_doc/kernel/trace/ring_buffer_c.rst

 This function lets the user discard an event in the ring buffer and then that event will not be read later.

-This function only works if it is called before the the item has been committed.
+This function only works if it is called before the item has been committed.
 It will try to free the event from the ring buffer if another event has not been added behind it.